 An organism can be non-aging, given the Gompertz definition of biological aging.
 When G=0, mortality rate m becomes a constant.
 Hence, drop of viability becomes an exponential decay, which is basically a first-order chemical reaction, just like the exponential decay of radioactive isotopes.
 Individuals from these populations will then be as good as new at any time point, and are therefore non-aging.
-Bacterial phages indeed display this kind of non-aging characteristics[62].
+Bacterial phages indeed display this kind of non-aging characteristics{De Paepe, 2006 #672}.
 It is worth clarifying that non-aging bacterial phages are not immortal, they just die with constant mortality rates.